 What Causes Excess Dead Skin Cells On The Face?

-It is possible that if you suffer from eczema or psoriasis, you are more susceptible to developing dry skin.
+- Skin Conditions: It is possible that if you suffer from eczema or psoriasis, you are more susceptible to developing dry skin.
 And, climatic conditions, sun exposure, cosmetics, and other factors can only make it worse for you, which is why it is very important to consult a dermatologist who can analyze your skin condition and prescribe a solution/ treatment accordingly.

-Sunlight can cause havoc for your skin and without proper protection, you must not go out.
+- Sun Exposure: Sunlight can cause havoc for your skin and without proper protection, you must not go out.
 Sunlight dehydrates your body and skin, and leave it parched.
 So, apply and reapply sunscreens with adequate SPF (as directed) to keep your skin protected from the harsh rays of the sun.

-Also Read: How To Protect Skin From The Sun?
+Must Read: How To Protect Skin From The Sun?

-When you get older, the whole process of desquamation slows down eventually.
+- Getting Older: When you get older, the whole process of desquamation slows down eventually.
 Also, as we get older, our skin produces less oil, hence leading to dryness, which encourages dead skin build up.

-Cleaning and hydrating your skin are very important for keeping it healthy.
+- Lack Of Proper Cleansing: Cleaning and hydrating your skin are very important for keeping it healthy.
 So, if you happen to forget cleansing your skin every night, then dead skin cells will obviously be residents of your skin much longer than they should.
 It is very important to constantly cleanse your skin so as to create an environment that escalates the process of shedding old cells and creating new ones.
 It is also important to clear all the blockages that act as hurdles for this process – excess oil, makeup, etc., therefore, develop the habit of cleansing your skin before you sleep.

-You need to adequately scrub the dead skin off your face from time to time, especially as you get older, to help your skin in the whole shedding process.
+- Not Exfoliating: You need to adequately scrub the dead skin off your face from time to time, especially as you get older, to help your skin in the whole shedding process.
 Although, it is not something that you need to do on a day-to-day basis, doing it twice a month will help you in boosting the desquamation process and achieving a fresher, smoother skin.
 Be sure to not overdo it as over scrubbing can cause irritation and rashes, also washing out the already diminished natural oils (sebum).

 Based on your skin type and the part of the skin that you are exfoliating, the type of exfoliating scrubs you use may vary, for example, the skin on your face will need a gentler scrub than your elbow.

-Also Read: How To Exfoliate Skin?
+Must Read: How To Exfoliate Skin?

 How To Remove Dead Skin From The Face?